 The Movement – After completing the year-long leadership training, participants will be formally introduced to the program’s alumni network, enabling them to continue to build and strengthen connections at the local, regional and international levels.

 Freedom Rising directly addresses the lack of support for and representation of women and survivors in the anti-slavery movement.
-The recruitment process will prioritise women and survivor candidates.
-Course content will highlight the value of lived experience and cover issues such as bias, discrimination and challenging social norms.
-Both male and female participants will be equipped to become advocates for gender justice and survivor leadership both within and beyond their organisations.
+The recruitment process prioritises women and survivor candidates.
+Course content highlights the value of lived experience and covers issues such as bias, discrimination and challenging social norms.
+Both male and female participants are equipped to become advocates for gender justice and survivor leadership both within and beyond their organisations.

-The Freedom Fund is grateful to the following donors for their foundational support for the Freedom Rising program: Laudes Foundation, Stardust Fund, The Ray and Dagmar Dolby Family Fund, and UBS Optimus Foundation.
+The Freedom Fund is grateful to the following donors for their foundational support for the Freedom Rising program: Laudes Foundation, the Millby Foundation, Stardust Fund, The Ray and Dagmar Dolby Family Fund, and UBS Optimus Foundation.